kraezen/kraezen/README.md

 - 👀 I’m interested in ...
 CG and automation
 - 🌱 I’m currently learning ...
 CS50x
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... don't
+- 📫 How to reach me ... www.kushaan.art/
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I have no idea what I am doing